daezign/SpotifyNowPlaying-website/README.md

 An example of this can be found here: [daezign](https://daezign.daezign.workers.dev/).

-* This can be altered to work with any style of website, not just bento based ones.
+ps This can be altered to work with any style of website, not just bento based ones.

 ---